 "Our industrial nuclei must be brought to take an interest in the questions arising from the course of affairs in the factories and trusts.
-Matters must be arranged so to enable the nuclei to keep in touch with the work of the managerial bodies of our factories and trusts, that they may be in a position to influence this work.
+Matters must be so arranged as to enable the nuclei to keep in touch with the work of the managerial bodies of our factories and trusts, so that they may be in a position to influence this work.
 You, as representatives of nuclei, know how great is the moral responsibility of our industrial nuclei to the non-Party masses for the course of affairs in the factories.
-If a nucleus is to be in a position to guide and lead the non-Party masses in its factory, if it is to be in a position to bear responsibility for the course of affairs in the factoryand that it is morally responsible to the non-Party masses for any shortcomings in the factory is unquestionable-it must be in touch with the course of affairs, it must have the opportunity to influence them one way or another.

-"It is therefore necessary that the nuclei should be drawn into the discussion of the business problems of the factory, that business conferences of representatives of the nuclei in the factories forming part of a trust should be summoned from time to time for the discussion of questions affecting the affairs of the trust.
+If a nucleus is to be in a position to guide and lead the non-Party masses in its factory, if it is to be in a position to bear responsibility for the course of affairs in the factory-and that it is morally responsible to the non-Party masses for any shortcomings in the factory is unquestionable-it must be in touch with the course of affairs, it must have the opportunity to influence them one way or another.
+It is therefore necessary that the nuclei should be drawn into the discussion of the business problems of the factory, that business conferences of representatives of the nuclei in the factories forming part of a trust should be summoned from time to time for the discussion of questions affecting the affairs of the trust.
 This is a sure and necessary means of enriching our Party masses with business experience and of organizing control from below."
+(J. Stalin, "The Tasks of the Party.")